franceslinyc/franceslinyc.github.io/coursework.markdown

 permalink: /coursework/
 ---
 #### Overview
 <p align="justify"> First year, major parts of our coursework focused on building the fundamentals: statistical methods and theories.
 This year, we expand beyond statistical methods and theories to include additional statistical models (e.g. GLMs), simulation methods, and data science tools (e.g. PySpark/Spark).
-Currently, I am wrapping up my Master's project focusing on a subfield of spatial statistics called Hawkes process (self-exciting point process).
+Currently, I am wrapping up my Master's project focusing on Hawkes (self-exciting) processes.
 Beginning this summer, we will shift our focuses to focus on spatial prediction (e.g. kriging, copula).
-In the years to come, I aim to explore spatial statistics and machine learning algorithms further. </p>
+In the years to come, I aim to explore spatial statistics, spatio-temporal modeling, and machine learning further. </p>

 <p align="justify"> This page serves to summarize major topics we have learned throughout my time here at OSU.
 If/when time permits, I sure wish to turn them into posts. </p>